gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-ietf-tsvwg-sctp-dtls-chunk.md

 The DTLS chunk is used to hold the DTLS 1.3 record with the protected payload of a plain text SCTP packet without the SCTP common header.

-Being the DTLS Record header of variable length, in order to keep the DTLS record payload 32-bit aligned, a variable number of padding bytes with value fixed to zero SHALL be added in the DTLS chunk payload before the DTLS Record header, in number 0 to 3.
+As the full DTLS record with the sequence number, etc is likely not a 4-byte aligned, a variable number of pre-padding bytes with value fixed to zero SHALL be added in the DTLS chunk payload before the DTLS Record header, in number 0 to 3.
-The number of these padding bytes is indicated in the DTLS Chunk header using the P bits.
+The number of these pre-padding bytes is indicated in the DTLS Chunk header using the P bits.

 ~~~~~~~~~~~ aasvg